Taami Bash, Artistic Director/Owner

 Tate Lee- Tate Lee was born in Illinois and raised in Mission Viejo, California.
 He trained primarily with Dmitri Kulev and Jennifer Langenstein Kulev at the Dmitri Kulev Classical Ballet Academy in Laguna Hills, California.
 He has received scholarships and attended numerous summer programs including American Ballet Theater, Boston Ballet School and School of American Ballet where he received the Jerome Robbins’ Award of Merit.
 Tate was recognized as a prize winner for classical dance by the prestigious Los Angeles Music Center Spotlight Awards and in 2016, he was selected to travel to Lausanne, Switzerland for the Prix de Lausanne.
 Tate began his career with Colorado Ballet during the 2017-2018 season as a member of the Studio Company and was promoted to Apprentice in the Company in 2018.

 Katherine Boden- Katherine Boden began her dance training at the age of seven, at Miller’s Dance in Parker, CO.
 She went to high school at Denver School of the Arts, where her passion for contemporary dance was fostered.
 Katherine has taken classes with the Colorado Ballet and Classical Ballet of Colorado.
 After high school, Katherine continued her dance training at Denver Ballet Theatre, while teaching at Miller’s, Inspirations, DBT, and Center Stage Starz, while attending online college courses toward a degree in Early Childhood Education and a certification in Barre Fitness.
-Katherine continued to diversify, performing jazz and hip-hop with the performance group HER.
+Katherine continued to diversify, performing jazz and hip-hop with the performance group HER and ballet with Ballet Ariel.
 Her professional accomplishments include choreography and performing pas de deux.
-She is very excited about her opportunity to work with Ballet Ariel.

 Andrew Turner- Drew has been dancing since 2013 under a large number of Colorado’s top dance teachers.
 Leading to training in a variety of styles ranging from tap, breaking, and krump, as well as many other forms of hip hop.
 Currently Drew is a apart of the crew “Soulfully Driven” and represents the DMHP krump fam.
 Being a street dancer and battler, he emphasizes the rugged authentic side of hip hop.
 While being a younger teacher his goal is to teach genuine dance to his students, and impart accurate technique as well as history, to the next generation of dancers.